Man who filed FIR against woman who accused CJI Ranjan Gogoi of sexual harassment is missing: Report

 A 31-year-old man who accused a former Supreme Court staffer of cheating him of Rs 50,000 to get him a job at the top court has been missing from his home in Haryana since April, The Indian Express reported on Thursday, quoting the police.

-The staffer is the woman who alleged in April that Chief Justice of India Ranjan Gogoi had sexually harassed her.
+The staffer is the woman who in April had alleged that Chief Justice of India Ranjan Gogoi had sexually harassed her.
 On April 19, the woman sent affidavits to 22 Supreme Court judges calling for an inquiry into the actions of Gogoi, who she claimed had not only harassed her but was also responsible for subsequent victimisation, which led to her and other members of her family losing their government jobs.
 Criminal cases were also reportedly filed against them.
 She was a junior court assistant at the time.

 On March 3, the Tilak Marg police station had registered a first information report against the woman based on Naveen Kumar’s complaint.
 He alleged that a man identified as Mansa Ram had taken him to meet the junior court assistant in June 2017.
 She allegedly promised to get him a job at the Supreme Court, quoting a price of Rs 10 lakh.
 In the complaint, Kumar claimed he gave her an advance of Rs 50,000.
 However, the woman rejected the charges against her as “false and frivolous”, and claimed that she was being victimised for complaining against Gogoi.